 Thinking and talking about our negative baggage can’t be difficult at times, and if this topic makes you uncomfortable or you don’t feel ready to share with your partner, we strongly encourage you to seek out a family counselor who will walk with you through this process of identifying your baggage.

-Our family of origin – the immediate people we grew up with – play a large role in defining how we see ourselves as adults.
+Family of Origin Our family of origin – the immediate people we grew up with – play a large role in defining how we see ourselves as adults.
 Individuals who grew up in a loving, encouraging family often go through life with a positive attitude and a nurturing spirit, but even the best families often leave scars.
-Some had a more difficult childhood, and these deep rooted scars may become more obvious in a marriage relationship, or be more deeply hidden as a coping mechanism.
-Whether your biggest family baggage comes from dealing with overbearingly protective parents or abusive situations, all baggage is very real to the person carrying it, and at no time should partners compare their baggage in a way that says what one dealt with was worse or more real than the other’s.
+Some had a more difficult childhood, and these deep-rooted scars may become more obvious in a marriage relationship, or be more deeply hidden as a coping mechanism.
+Whether your biggest family baggage comes from dealing with overbearingly protective parents or abusive situations, all baggage is very real to the person carrying it, and at no time should partners compare their baggage in a way that says what one dealt with was worse or more real.

 Depression and Mental Health It’s important to recognize that when you are living with and sharing your life with another person, they will ultimately find out about your emotions and mood swings, and this is especially true for individuals dealing with mental health concerns.
 This topic is never fun to talk about, particularly in the context of a dating relationship, and if you’ve suffered with mental health concerns, you may have tried to hide them from your partner.
 But as you draw near to the wedding day, it’s best to have a clear field on which to lay the foundation, and making sure your partner is aware of your mental health concerns allows for conversations about how best to communicate during seasons when your emotions and mental state aren’t under your control.